 Phyllis Schlafly has been a national leader of the conservative movement since the publication of her best-selling 1964 book, A Choice Not An Echo.
 In a ten-year battle, Mrs. Schlafly led the pro-family movement to victory over the principal legislative goal of the radical feminists, called the Equal Rights Amendment.
-An articulate and successful opponent of the radical feminist movement, she appears in debated on college campuses more frequently than any other conservative.
+An articulate and successful opponent of the radical feminist movement, she appears in debates on college campuses more frequently than any other conservative.
 She was named one of the one hundred most important women of the twentieth century by the Ladies’ Home Journal.

-Mrs. Schlafly’s monthly newsletter called the Phyllis Schlafly Report is now in its fiftieth year.
+Mrs. Schlafly’s monthly newsletter called The Phyllis Schlafly Report is now in its fiftieth year.
 She wrote a syndicated column which appeared in one hundred newspapers, and on many conservative websites.
 The column is continued by her sons John and Andy Schlafly.
 Her radio commentaries program was started in 1983 and are heard daily on over six hundred stations.

 Mrs. Schlafly is the author or editor of twenty-seven books on subjects as varied as family and feminism (The Power of the Positive Woman and Feminist Fantasies); the judiciary (The Supremacists: The Tyranny of Judges and How to Stop It); religion (No Higher Power: Obama’s War on Religious Freedom); nuclear strategy (Strike From Space and Kissinger on the Couch); education (Child Abuse in the Classroom); child care (Who Will Rock the Cradle?); and phonics (First Reader and Turbo Reader).